privacy-tech-lab/gpc-web-crawler/README.md

-# gpc-analysis
+# gpc-web-data-and-scripts
-Code for finding Do Not Sell links on websites
+Data and scripts for researching GPC on the web